 The Arborway Committee v.
 Executive Office of Transportation et al, Suffolk Superior Court.
 On May 26, 2009, the Superior Court granted summary judgment to the state defendants on statute of limitations grounds, dismissing all claims against the Commonwealth.
 On July 7, 2009, the Superior Court ordered the entry of a separate and final judgment on those claims.
-The plaintiffs have appealed, and their brief is currently due to be filed in the Massachusetts Appeals Court on February 12, 2010.
+The plaintiffs have appealed, and their brief was filed in the Massachusetts Appeals Court on February 12, 2010.

 Hutchinson et al v.
 Patrick et al, United States District Court, Western Division.
-In May, 2009, plaintiffs moved for an award of attorneys' fees and costs, requesting just over \$750,000 in fees.
-The opposed motion is currently under advisement.
+In May, 2009, plaintiffs moved for an award of attorneys' fees and costs, requesting just over \$750,000.
+In February, 2010, the court allowed Plaintiffs' motion and awarded the fees and costs requested.